JuliaQX/QXTools.jl/README.md

 QXSim depends on a number of other Julia packages developed that were also developed as part of the QuantEx project.
-These include QXZoo which is capable of generating and manipulating quantum circuits, QXTns which features data structures and functions for manipulating tensor networks, QXGraph which implements a number of graph algorithms for finding good contraction plans and QXRun which is designed to run on large distributed clusters.
+These include QXZoo which is capable of generating and manipulating quantum circuits, QXTns which features data structures and functions for manipulating tensor networks, QXGraphDecompositions which implements a number of graph algorithms for finding good contraction plans and QXRun which is designed to run on large distributed clusters.

 The design and implementation of QXSim and related packages was inspired by many other frameworks and packages including ITensors, TensorOperations.jl,